IBM/snap-and-translate/README.md

 $ cd snap-and-translate
 ```

-## 2. Run Server application in container

-Run server application in a container with Kubernetes on IBM Cloud using the follwoing instructions:

-### Run Server application in a container on IBM Cloud with Kubernetes
+## 2. Run Server application in a container on IBM Cloud with Kubernetes

 Steps below will help you to deploy the `snap-and-translate/server` application into a container running on IBM Cloud, using Kubernetes.